ISO 14001:2026 transition – why early action matters

-ISO 14001:2026 is coming: The new version of the standard strengthens the strategic orientation of environmental management systems and places a stronger focus on topics such as life cycle assessment, climate risks and change management.
-For many organizations, this raises the key question of how to make the transition to ISO 14001:2026 safely and strategically.
+ISO 14001:2026 has arrived: The new version of the standard strengthens the strategic orientation of environmental management systems and places stronger focus on the organization’s context, environmental conditions, and their interdependencies.

-ISO/FDIS 14001:2026 is already available and provides companies with reliable guidance for the upcoming changes.
-The transition period of 36 months officially confirmed by the International Accreditation Forum (IAF) begins with the expected publication in April 2026.
-Within this period, all existing certificates must be converted to the new version of the standard.
-Certificates in accordance with ISO 14001:2015 will therefore lose their validity in spring 2029.
+With the publication of the new standard on April 15, 2026, the transition period of 36 months approved by the International Accreditation Forum (IAF) has started.
+Within this period, all existing certifications must be transitioned to the new version of the standard.
+Certificates in accordance with ISO 14001:2015 will therefore lose their validity on April 14, 2029.

-The time frame for the transition is clearly defined and creates a reliable planning basis for certified organizations.
-Early and structured preparation facilitates integration into the existing certification cycle and ensures a stable, manageable transition.
+The time frame for the transition is clearly defined and provides a reliable basis for planning certified organizations.
+Early and structured preparation makes it easier to integrate the transition into the existing certification cycle and ensures a stable, manageable transition.

 Loading...